aecreations/snippets/README.md

 ### Known Issues

-The user interface is very minimal and rather awkward to use, due to missing capabilities such as adding to the message composer context menu.
-As this is a proof-of-concept MailExtension, expect numerous bugs and gaps in functionality.
-See the [list of issues](https://github.com/aecreations/snippets/issues) for an up-to-date list.
+See the [list of issues](https://github.com/aecreations/snippets/issues) for an up-to-date list of bugs and enhancement requests.

 ### How To Get It

 1. Click [Releases](https://github.com/aecreations/snippets/releases) at the top.
-2. Look for the latest release in the list and download the zip file.
+2. Look for the latest release in the list and download the XPI file.
-3. Open the zip file and unzip it to a location on your system.
-4. Launch Thunderbird, open Add-ons Manager, then click the gear icon and select "Debug Add-ons".
+3. Launch Thunderbird, then click the Thunderbird menu button, and then select Add-ons.
-5. Click "Load Temporary Add-on" and select the file named "manifest.json" in the folder where the zip file was unzipped.

-**Notes:**
-- Snippets will only be loaded for the duration of your Thunderbird session, and will uninstall itself automatically when quitting (but the data will be saved unless you removed Snippets from the Thunderbird Debugging tab).
-You will need to repeat step 5 above to reload Snippets when Thunderbird is started again.
-- Do _not_ attempt to add Snippets to Thunderbird by installing the zip file from Add-ons Manager!
-There is currently a bug in Thunderbird where an extension won't uninstall itself from Add-ons Manager.
-NOTE: This bug may have been fixed in Thunderbird 78 beta 4.
+4. Click the gear icon at the top-right corner and then select Install Add-on From File.
+5. Locate the downloaded XPI file and then click Open.
+6. Follow the prompts to finish the installation.

 ### To Do